artemdemo/di-node/README.md

-## Dependenci Injections
+## Dependency Injection for NodeJS

-Experiments with dependenci injections
+Experiments with dependency injections for NodeJS.